 Empowering Women Through Economic Independence and Entrepreneurship, South-East Mexico Pilot

-Marcos Paya, Fabiola Salman, Carlos del Rio
+Marcos Paya, Fabiola Salman and Carlos del Rio

 The South-East of Mexico is known for its remarkable cultural and biological diversity.
 However, it faces a paradoxical situation as one of the most challenged areas in the country, lagging in economic, educational, and health indicators.
 The disconnect between this immense natural and cultural wealth and the prevalence of poverty underscores the complex dynamics at play.